-Experiencing hear loss, either partially or totally, can make mundane activities such as hearing the phone ring incredibly difficult, but specialized devices such as telephone ringer amplifiers can make it a bit easier again.
+Experiencing hear loss, either partially or totally, can make mundane activities such as hearing the phone ring incredibly difficult.
+In spite of that, you can make things a lot easier.

-Loud Sound RJ11, Philips Phone Flashing Ringer and ClearSounds CR200 are all such devices that can be connected to your landline and will make their best to notify you whenever you receive a call.
+Loud Sound RJ11, Philips Phone Flashing Ringer, and ClearSounds CR200 are all such devices that can be connected to your landline and will make their best to notify you whenever you receive a call.

 What are the best phone amplifiers for hearing impaired?